abouchama/amq62-basic-s2i/README.md

 # Demo of JBoss A-MQ (ActiveMQ) on OpenShift using S2I

-Configuration of the JBoss A-MQ image can also be modified using the Source-to-image feature, described in full detail at S2I Requirements.
+Configuration of the JBoss A-MQ image can also be modified using the S2I ()Source-to-image) feature.

 Custom A-MQ broker configuration can be specified by creating an openshift-activemq.xml file inside the git directory of your application’s Git project root.
 On each commit, the file will be copied to the conf directory in the A-MQ root and its contents used to configure the broker.

+##S2I Build OpenShift:

-###Create new project (namespace) called Broker:
+### Create first a new project (namespace) called Broker:

 ```
 oc new-project broker
 ```

-###S2I Build OpenShift:
+Now let's s2i our conf to the jboss-amq image

 ```
 oc new-build registry.access.redhat.com/jboss-amq-6/amq62-openshift:1.3~https://github.com/abouchama/amq62-basic-s2i.git